 To learn more about SAT Subject Tests visit https://collegereadiness.collegeboard.org/sat-subject-tests

-College night will be held at the BCTAL on Tuesday, October 22nd 2019 from 6-8pm.
+College night will be held at the BCTAL in the fall of 2020.
 All seniors are encouraged to attend.
 College representatives will be present and ready to answer any questions you may have about admissions, financial aid, or student life.

 There will also be a financial aid presentation regarding FAFSA during college night.

 Two common applications exist that allow students to apply to most colleges on the same platform.
 Applytexas.org is the common platform for all public, and some private, Texas colleges and universities.
 The Common App, which can be found at commonapp.org, allows students to apply to out of state and private schools on a common platform.
 Students are able to create free accounts on both sites and complete multiple applications on the same platform.
 Students are highly advised to save their usernames and passwords for these accounts in a safe and readily accessible location.